You Credit Score- How's Your FICO?

-- Balances on your Credit Cards - How many accounts?
+- Your Credit Card Balances - How many accounts?
 How much do you owe?

-- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of lending you money?

-These factors are weighted differently depending on the formula being used.
-The result is a single number: your FICO score.
-FICO scores range from 300 to 800.
+These factors are assigned weights based on the formula being used.
+The results are added up and distilled into a single number.
+Credit scores range from 300 to 800.
 Higher is always better.
-Most borrowers getting a mortgage loan have a score above 620.
+Most home buyers likely find their FICO scores falling between 620 and 800.

 Improving your score

-Armed with this info, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.